Skip to main content

 }

-Epoch and slot number should match when being compared to the Cardano Explorer for testnet
+Epoch and slot number should match when being compared to the data shown by Cardano Testnet explorers like

 img